Accrington Corporation Steam Tramways

 History

-The tramway did however eventually pay its way, attracting the attention of the British Electric Traction Company in 1899.
-At this time, the BETCo were aggressively purchasing horse and steam-operated tramways across the British Isles with the intention of converting them to electric traction, as well as promoting schemes for completely new electric tramways.
-Although agreement on the terms of a sale was reached, BETCo interest waned when it became clear that Accrington Corporation intended to electrify and work its own lines.
+The tramway did eventually pay its way, and by 1899 it had attracted the attention of the British Electric Traction Company.
+At this time, the BETCo was aggressively purchasing horse and steam-operated tramways across the British Isles with the intention of converting them to electric traction, as well as promoting schemes for completely new electric tramways.
+Although agreement on the terms of a sale was reached, BETCo interest waned when it became clear that Accrington Corporation was set upon converting its lines to electric traction and operating them itself.

-Rather than buying the ACSTCo out of its lease, Accrington Corporation chose to wait until it expired — in April 1907 — no doubt to ensure that they got the best deal possible.
-The down side of this was that conversion to electric traction came rather late in the day compared with Blackburn and Darwen, though Haslingden and Rawtenstall were later still, the latter becoming the last street tramway system in Britain to use steam traction on a regular basis.
+Although the company tried to sell the tramway (the goodwill, engines and trailers, etc.) to Accrington Corporation, the latter chose to wait until the lease expired — in April 1907 — no doubt to ensure that they got the best deal possible.
+The down side of this was that conversion to electric traction came rather late in the day compared with nearby Blackburn and Darwen, though Haslingden and Rawtenstall were later still, the latter becoming the last street tramway system in Britain to use steam traction on a regular basis.

 Uniform

-Like many other steam-operated tramway systems, steam tram drivers wore railway footplate-like attire comprising cotton jacket and trousers, along with a grease-topped or soft-topped cap; no badges or insignia were worn.
+Like many other steam-operated tramway systems, steam tram drivers wore railway footplate-like attire comprising cotton jackets and trousers, along with a grease-topped or soft-topped caps; no badges or insignia were worn.
 The situation with respect to conductors is unclear, surviving photographs often containing seemingly contradictory information, though this may be more due to problems dating them than anything else.

 The earliest images suggest that conductors wore informal jackets, along with what were probably kepi-style caps.
 The latter appear to have borne a metal cap badge, possibly a block-lettering grade badge, 'CONDUCTOR'.
 In later years, conductors were provided with single-breasted uniform jackets with stand-up collars, and kepi-style caps; it is unclear what insignia either of these bore.